rainstrom/CNN_study_book/multimodal_convolutional_neural_networks_for_match.md

 It consists of one image CNN encoding the image content and one matching CNN modeling the joint representation of image and sentence.

+The matching CNN composes different semantic fragments from words and learns the inter-modal relations between image and the composed fragments at different levels, thus fully exploit the matching relations between image and sentence.

+bidirectional image and sentence retrieval on the Flickr8K and Flickr30K datasets.